 The final word: a short inspirational video on what it feels like to be part of the Bike Culture (click the expand button once it’s playing – there’s some beautiful photography in there):

-A few reasonable bike choices from today’s Nashbar and Performance Bike website:
+A few reasonable bike choices from today’s market (updated August 2019):

-* these are affiliate links, so this blog will benefit if you end up buying any of them.
+* the last two affiliate links, so this blog will benefit if you end up buying them.
 But it doesn’t affect the price to you, and don’t let it bias your decision – shop around and get the bike that’s right for you.
 Just get a bike!

 Update: Here are 30 more reasons to heed Mr. Money Mustache’s advice and start cycling your ass off.